Professor Iain Clacher

 While Iain has published widely in internationally ranked journals on pension fund risk management, mutual fund performance, and trustee decision-making, he has also published across a range of topics in accounting and finance, as well as on institutional economics, and corporate social responsibility.
 Current work includes, discount rates in financial accounts, trustee decision-making, costs and fees in asset management, behavioural biases and annuitization, smart ledgers and collective savings vehicles for pensions, and the application of AI and expert systems in financial services.

 A key part of Iain’s research strategy is to actively seek research income from major research councils and industry funded research, and he has won over £325,000 in funding.
 This dual strategy has enabled both academic publications and timely challenge-led industry reports.
-Currently, he is working as a co-investigator on an EPSRC centre grant on the circular economy, and a NERC bid on Climate and Environmental Risk Analytics for Resilient Finance, with colleagues from the Universities of Oxford, Imperial, Reading, and Bristol.

 A central feature of Iain’s research is its real-world relevance, and it has been used to advise a range of businesses/policy makers, and he is often cited in the press on issues of pensions, finance, and economics.
 He has advised organisations including, The CERN Pension Fund, The City of London Corporation, The Work Foundation, The Pensions and Lifetime Savings Association, The Office for National Statistics, and the Financial Conduct Authority.
 Most recently he was the expert advisor to the European Economic and Social Committee on Pan European Pension Products.